 |3||9.5124, p =0.04949||3.8135; 0.43184|

 |5||3.9738, 0.40957||2.8139; 0.58943|

 From the results, we can observe that VECM with 0 lagged differences suffers from autocorrelation at lag order 3.
 The chi-square value is high and the p-value is less than 0.05.
 Hence, we reject the null hypothesis of no autocorrelation.

 To eliminate autocorrelation from the model, we must include more lags in the VECM.
-Results of the LM test show that autocorrelation no longer exists when we include 3 lagged differences in the VECM.
+The results of the LM test show that autocorrelation no longer exists when we include 3 lagged differences in the VECM.

 Stability Test of VAR and VECM

-Test of stability of VAR and VECM models uses the Eigenvalue stability conditions.
-The stability condition of VAR and VECM is different, hence, we will discuss their interpretation separately.
+The test of stability of VAR and VECM models uses the Eigenvalue stability conditions.
+The stability condition of VAR and VECM is different, hence, we will further discuss their interpretation separately.
 A stability test is always carried out after estimating the parameters of the model.

 Stability of VAR